 As digital transformation accelerates and cybercriminals adopt increasingly sophisticated tactics, the need for robust cybersecurity measures has never been more pressing.

-In this blog, we explore the detailed aspects of the cybersecurity breaches and incidents that have impacted Q1 2024, emphasizing the changing nature of cyber threats and the importance for organizations to take proactive steps to protect their digital assets and infrastructure.
+In this blog, we explore the detailed aspects of the cybersecurity breaches and incidents that have impacted Q1 2024, emphasising the changing nature of cyber threats and the importance for organisations to take proactive steps to protect their digital assets and infrastructure.

 Ransomware attacks soared in 2023, largely due to the rise of RaaS platforms.
 Cybercriminals increasingly turned to RaaS, enabling less skilled attackers to launch ransomware campaigns.
 This trend significantly lowered the barrier to entry for aspiring criminals, leading to a proliferation of ransomware incidents.